Clavicle fracture: Nonoperative

 The arm is usually supported by an external immobilizer to keep the joint stable and decrease the risk of further damage.
 The two most common types of fixation are the figure-of-eight splint that wraps the shoulders to keep them forced back and a simple broad arm sling (which supports the weight of the arm).
 The primary indication is pain relief.
 Type of sling used does not seem to affect the results as far as healing is concerned but patient satisfaction is lower with the figure-of-eight bandage.
 No difference in functional outcome has been reported between the two types of immobilization.

 Current practice for simple fractures without great displacement is generally to provide a sling, and pain relief, and to allow the bone to heal itself, monitoring progress with X-rays every week or few weeks if necessary.
 Surgery is employed in 5–10% of cases.
 However, a meta-analysis of 2 144 midshaft clavicle fractures supports primary plate fixation of completely displaced midshaft clavicular fractures in active adult patients.

 If the fracture is at the lateral end, the risk of nonunion is greater than if the fracture is of the shaft.
+However, it seems that this does not affect the functional outcomes in most patients, indicated by recent systematic reviews.

 Surgical

-For breaks in the middle of the clavicle in children surgery resulted in faster recover but more complications.
+In children, breaks in the middle of the clavicle treated with surgery resulted in faster recoveries but more complications.
 The evidence for different types of surgery for breaks of the middle part of the clavicle is poor as of 2015.